 1. Date Aging

 The "age" of an event plays many important roles in business use cases.
-By default, Date objects are measured in units of "days" and POSIXt objects in units of "seconds".
+By definition, Date objects are measured in units of "days" and POSIXt objects in units of "seconds".
 But sometimes it is more convenient to measure elapsed time in units of "months" or "years".
 This is where mondate comes in.

 Example 1